sergstetsuk/CosyDVR/README.md

 - Free and open source project forever
 - Works in background as a service
 - Works even when the keyboard is locked
-- Autostart recording after program launch
+- Autostart recording option after program launch
 - Autoremove old files
 - Simple placing files to favorite folder (one file or all files after current)
 - FLASH button for night recordings (if device supports)